hyypeman/PayBuddy/README.md

 ## Build Tools
 * Kotlin
-* Kotlin Coroutines
+* Kotlin Coroutines for network calls and other intensive operations
+* Kotlin Flows for view-viewModel interactions
 * Navigation Component for Navigation
 * Dagger-Hilt for Dependency Injection
-* Nexgo Android SDK to interface with the POS terminal device and for EMV operations
+* Nexgo Android SDK to interface with the POS terminal kernel and for EMV operations
 * JPOS for ISO operations
 * ISO 8583 library for constructing and deconstructing ISO message sent to NIBSS
 * Sockets for network operations
 * OkHttp to assist with socket response parsing
 * Bouncy Castle for cryptographic operations
 * Timber for logging
-* Shared preferences
+* Shared preferences for storing simple data types

 ## Screenshots